exasol/pyexasol/docs/REFERENCE.md

 Returns result of callback function

 ### export_parallel()
 This function is part of [parallel HTTP transport API](/docs/HTTP_TRANSPORT_PARALLEL.md).
 It accepts list of proxy `host:port` strings obtained from all child processes and executes parallel export query.
-Parent process only monitors the execution of query itself.
+Parent process only monitors the execution of query.
 All actual work is performed in child processes.

 | Argument | Example | Description |
 | --- | --- | --- |